dannycee/countries_asynchronous_JS-/ReadMe.md

 ## Description

-This project focuses on asynchronous JavaScript, utilizing XMLHttpRequest to fetch country data from the REST Countries API and dynamically display it on a web page.
+This project focuses on asynchronous JavaScript, utilizing XMLHttpRequest to fetch country data from the REST Countries API (github api - https://restcountries.com/) and dynamically display it on a web page.

 ## Languages